PethaniJensy/Online-Store/README.md

 # Online-Store
 My first repository in Git Hub.
-As I was doing the first mini project of third semester Web Development Framework subject.
+As I was working on my first mini project of third semester Web Development Framework subject.